The cardiac catheterization laboratory is where doctors can diagnose and treat heart conditions using catheters instead of surgery.

 Many things need to happen before the procedure to make it as safe as possible.
 We will ask general health questions and your child will have a brief physical exam that includes weight and height measurements.

-Then you and your child will be brought into the induction area.
-In the induction area, your child will be given a mild sedative, and then she will be brought into the catheterization laboratory.
+Then you and your child may be brought into the induction area.
+In the induction area, your child will be given a mild sedative, and then they will be brought into the catheterization laboratory.

-You may be asked if you want to come into the catheterization lab with your child to be present as she falls asleep.
+You may be asked if you want to come into the catheterization lab with your child to be present as they fall asleep.